 The Corsair Sim Racing Cockpit

 This is the product that got the sim racing community paying attention.
 A steel cockpit from a major brand, priced to compete with aluminium profile rigs.
-It’s not in our product database yet, but it’s worth covering in detail because it’s a central part of the Corsair sim racing story.
+It’s now shipping – though availability has been staggered rather than a clean global launch – and it’s worth covering in detail because it’s a central part of the Corsair sim racing story.

 Build and Design